Cross processing slide film with AGFA PRECISA CT

 It happens that I developed my first cross processed film inadvertently.
-I took some pictures on a slide film but didn't marked the film properly afterwards.
+I took some pictures on a slide film but didn't mark the film properly afterwards.
 So I developed the film as always with a bunch of C-41 films.
 I was surprised to see the unexpected results and complete color shift of the negative.
-However I scanned the negatives and analyzed what was the reason for this.
-In the end I realized that I have unknowingly done the cross processing ;-)
+However, I scanned the negatives and analyzed what the reason was.
+In the end I realized that I unknowingly did the cross processing ;-)

 In this article I want to introduce you to the world of cross processing... and at last you will get to see my first picture.

 Color negative film is the most common color film.
 This type of film is proposed to be used for printing.
 Usually with the means of an enlarger in the darkroom.
 This film will be developed with the C-41 chemistry in a standardized process.
-Typically the negatives have an orange look resultant of a color mask.
+Typically, the negatives have an orange look that is the result of a color mask.

 Color positive film is also known as color reversal, chrome, slide film or transparency film.
 It's developed after the E-6 process.
-Here you get a correct, positive image which can be viewed with the aid of a magnifying loupe or a lightbox.
+Here you get a correct, positive image which can be viewed with the help of a magnifying glass or a light box.

 Camera Olympus XA

 Lens F.Zuiko F/2.8 35mm

 WHAT IS CROSS PROCESSING?

 Cross processing (also referred to as X-Pro) is when you intentionally develop your film with the wrong chemistry.
 For instance a color negative film is standardized processed with the C-41 chemistry.
 But if you take the E-6 chemicals normally used for color positive film then you do a cross processing.
 The same can be done vice versa.

 - C-41 film can also be developed with black and white film developer e.g. D-76.
 Here you get a monochrome negative picture.